vmaffioli/isa-know-name/README.md

 The focus of this project are build and upload a simple NPM Package, for studies pruporses.

-##Instalation ->
+## Instalation
     npm install isa-know-name

-##In code usage example ->
+## In code usage example
     const name = require('is-know-name');

-##To check if string/array contains a know name and returns a boolean value
+## To check if string/array contains a know name and returns a boolean value
     name.check('string or array here')

-##To filter the string/input and returns a new array with only know names
+## To filter the string/input and returns a new array with only know names
     name.filter('string or array here');